The Family Bible Commentary by Rev. Dr. Adam Koontz

 Terms and Conditions

-If unforeseen circumstances cause any volume of the set not to be published, pre-orders will be refunded pro-rata, less a three-and-a-half (3.5%) percent transaction fee.
+If unforeseen circumstances cause any volume of the set not to be published, pre-orders will be refunded pro-rata, less a five (5%) percent transaction fee.
 Refunds may take up to 90 days to process.

 The Ad Crucem coupon will be included with the first book shipped.
-The coupon is valid for single use.
+The coupon is valid for single use, and applies only to Ad Crucem brand products, ie. not products made and sold by other artists on our platform.

 If publication costs rise unexpectedly, the publisher reserves the right to switch to a softcover version and defer or cancel the hardcover versions.